 Taste: Vanilla, Chewy Caramel, Chilli Peppers, Buttery Pastry and Oak.
 The Peat reek of Islay creeps up at you right on the finish.

-Value for Money: 9 years old is a fair age for a Bourbon.
+Thoughts: 9 years old is a fair age for a Bourbon.
 Add a bottling strength of 66% and an interesting twist provided by that Islay cask and you have a bottle easily worth £60.

 Bourbon is certainly not my speciality but I thoroughly enjoyed this dram.
 It took me a while to find the Islay influence at first but I put the sample away and came back to it the next day and there it was, drifting in and out of those chewy bourbon notes.
 Great stuff.